Gh0stAn0n/vpnip/README.md

 - available for OpenVPN alternatives.

-- fast and easy to use.

 - can be shown inside of the metasploit framework for an easier LHOST setting.

 - will autoremove all unnecessary files after setting the necessary ones.

 > DISADVANTAGES:

-- might require sudo privileges to autoremove.
+- might require sudo privileges for autoremoval.

 ### Requirement